PhuNH/PoS/README.md

 # PoS
-Programming of Supercomputer Course in WS18-19 at TUM
+Programming of Supercomputers Course in WS18-19 at TUM